saumik13/SecretPage/README.md

 # SecretPage
 > Learning Authentication using PassportJS
 * For this Authentication tutorial, you need a basic knowledge of NodeJS and Express.
-* The packages that you need for authorization are:
+* The packages that you need for authentication are:
   * express
   * mongoose
   * body-parser